-School Counseling Program: The District provides school counseling services to all students, including those with disabilities, on at least an annual basis.
+School Counseling Program: The District provides school counseling services to all students, including those with disabilities.
+Students in grades 6-12 meet with a school counselor on at least an annual basis.
 School counselors play an active role in planning for the transition to post-secondary career plans.
 School counselors are also central in working on attendance problems, academic concerns, and behavioral problems.